Generic Name: maraviroc

 Generic Version Available: No

-Not part of a recommended or alternative treatment regimen for antiretroviral-naive people living with HIV, according to the U.S. Department of Health and Human Services (DHHS) Panel on Antiretroviral Guidelines for Adults and Adolescents.
+Not part of a recommended or alternative treatment regimen for antiretroviral-naive people living with HIV, according to the U.S. Department of Health and Human Services (DHHS) Antiretroviral Guidelines for Adults and Adolescents.
 Generally reserved for treatment-experienced people living with HIV.
 Visit http://aidsinfo.nih.gov/contentfiles/lvguidelines/aa_recommendations.pdf for the full DHHS guidelines.

 Selzentry is an HIV medication.
 It is in a category of HIV medicines called entry inhibitors.
 Selzentry was approved by the U.S. Food and Drug Administration for use by people living with HIV in August 2007.